Cocktails

-Why: 6 ingredients, blended drink, requires rimmed glass, uses fresh citrus, requires blender
+Why: 6 ingredients, layered drink, requires rimmed glass, uses fresh citrus

 - 1 dashSugar SyrupSweetener